“I’ve seen old people pocketing the free crackers.”

 Now, most people are not going to save hundreds of thousands overnight, so this route would take a while to implement.
 But, following the principles outlined in Your Money or Your Life, many people are able to achieve financial independence (=retire) much earlier than they would by just relying on typical retirement savings or government programs.

 What do you think?
 Appealing?
 Crazy?
-I would love to hear about your thoughts in the comments. 🙂
+Do you dream of making a living without a job?
+I would love to hear what you think in the comments below. 🙂

 OTHER ARTICLES YOU MIGHT BE INTERESTED IN: